 I discovered the medium of felted merino wool which set my creativity alight.
 I was astounded to discover that felted merino could be used in a similar way to that as a painter I had previously used brushstrokes.
 I discovered that creating textile pictures combined my love of painting and drawing with sewing and making things that I had had growing up.
 The wide spectrum of colours of merino wool and how it can be used to create rich vibrant artworks with luminous colour and light also appealed to my lifelong passion for colour.

 In my pictures I use a combination of wet felting, needle felting, free machine embroidery and hand embroidery to create impressionist style paintings.
 The main fibre I use is merino wool tops, but I also include Angelina fibres, mulberry silk noil, mulberry silk, wool nepps and bamboo tops to give added shine, sparkle and texture.

 I work both from life and from my extensive collection of photographs that I have taken.
-The main inspiration for my work is colour and light.
-Brilliant turquoise seas, sunny yellow rapeseed fields, brightly coloured cupcakes are all subjects that inspire me.
+My work is inspired by classic English gardens, the countryside and the coastline.
+I love colour and light - brilliant turquoise seas, sunny yellow rapeseed fields and brightly coloured flowers are all subjects that inspire me.